tbarns/quiz-this/README.md

 ## Description
 I was tasked to use JavaScript to create a a quiz about any subject.
 The quiz needs to have a timer and store the user's scores and intials upon completion.
 I have struggled with the funtionalilty and logic of JavaScript and I didnt find much to celebrate with this code.
+I was able to make some logic that allowed for time to count down and for there to be a deduction of time when the user asnwers incorrectly.
+I wasnt able to get far enough to push the scores to local storage and createa high score counter

 ## Installation
 Here is a link to the live application!